Complementarities in Sparse Two-Sided Interaction Models: BI Framework and Tukey Model

-\begin{df} {\normalfont (Matching Network)} The matching network $G_{IJ}$ is the bipartite graph with node sets $[I]$ and $[J]$ and edge set $\mathcal{O}_{IJ}=\{(i,j):D_{ij}=1\}$.
+\begin{df} {\normalfont (Matching Network)} The matching network $G_{IJ}$ is the bipartite graph with node sets $[I]$ and $[J]$ and edge set $\mathcal{O}_{IJ} = \{(i,j) : D_{ij} = 1\}$.
 An edge $(i,j)$ indicates that $y_{ij}$ is observed. \end{df}

-Figure~\ref{fig:bipartite_graph} shows an example with 5 workers (purple), 3 firms (green), and 6 edges, each representing an observed outcome.
+Figure~\ref{fig:bipartite_graph} shows an example with 5 workers (purple), 3 firms (green), and 6 edges, each representing an observed match.

-The fact that worker $i_2$, for example, is linked to two firms ($j_1$ and $j_2$) does not imply that the matches occur simultaneously.
-The matching network is constructed over a chosen time window, which may span several years, and each edge can correspond to a different period: $i_2$ may be employed by $j_1$ in one year and by $j_2$ in another.
-The BI framework is static, abstracting from the timing of moves, so it does not matter whether the match with $j_1$ occurs before or after the one with $j_2$.
+The fact that worker $i_2$, for example, is linked to two firms, $j_1$ and $j_2$, does not imply that the matches occur simultaneously.
+The matching network is constructed over a chosen time window, which may span several years, and each edge may correspond to a different period: $i_2$ may be employed by $j_1$ in one year and by $j_2$ in another.
+The BI framework is static and abstracts from the timing of moves, so the order of these matches is irrelevant.

 The matching network is deterministic: the BI framework does not model its formation, and the structure of $G_{IJ}$ is taken as given.
-The only source of randomness in the model are the terms $\{\eta_{ij}\}_{(i,j)\in\mathcal{O}_{IJ}}$, one for each observed outcome.
-These terms are mutually independent, mean-zero, and may have pair-specific distributions, allowing for heteroskedasticity.
-Since $G_{IJ}$ is non-random, whether the match $(i,j)$ is observed does not depend on $\eta_{ij}$, making the random term is exogenous with respect to the matching network.
+The only sources of randomness are the terms $\{\eta_{ij}\}_{(i,j) \in \mathcal{O}_{IJ}}$, one for each observed outcome.
+These terms are mutually independent and mean-zero and may have pair-specific distributions, allowing for heteroskedasticity.
+Because $G_{IJ}$ is fixed, the observation of match $(i,j)$ does not depend on $\eta_{ij}$, so the random term is exogenous with respect to the matching network.

-For any realized match ($D_{ij} = 1$), the model considers only a single outcome $y_{ij}$.
-If repeated observations of the same worker-firm pair are available, they can be averaged to yield a single $y_{ij}$, leaving the analysis unchanged.
+For any realized match ($D_{ij} = 1$), the model considers a single outcome $y_{ij}$.
+If repeated observations of the same worker-firm pair are available, they can be averaged to obtain a single $y_{ij}$, leaving the analysis unchanged.